chandanhpcic/docs/source/development/how-tos/dtrace.rst

 Kernel development often involves writing code without an IDE.
 Even if an IDE is used, proper profiling support is often lacking.
 Luckily, FreeBSD includes DTrace.

-Since OPNsense runs on a fork of FreeBSD, DTrace is natively available on the system for developers to use in debugging and profiling.
+Since Reticen8 runs on a fork of FreeBSD, DTrace is natively available on the system for developers to use in debugging and profiling.
 To quote the FreeBSD handbook on DTrace:

 ::